State Superintendent Taylor tours DeForest Area High School's CTE programs

 They looked in on other areas, including family and consumer sciences, where they watched a culinary arts class make spring rolls.
 They also asked questions of students in a medical occupations class.

-Next up, they toured the business and information technology department, checking in on classes in advanced accounting and marketing.
+Next up, the group toured the business and information technology department, checking in on classes in advanced accounting and marketing.
 They also visited the school’s store to end the trip.

 Taylor said she had recently visited Germany to see how that country’s CTE programs compared to those in Wisconsin.
 She said she thinks the state is doing well.

-Foy said kids who get to take these CTE opportunities before moving on to post-secondary schooling usually perform well after high school, whether these choose academics or a career path.
+Foy said kids who get to take these CTE opportunities before moving on to post-secondary schooling usually perform well after high school, whether they choose academics or a career path.

 Foy said she’d visited DeForest schools before 2015 and described the STEAM area improvements as “phenomenal.”